bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

 ## Translation

-To animate we need to find an argument to animate, in this case we will start to animate the coordiante X. The concept that will fuel the X coordinate movement will be a variable that changes constantly.
+In order to animate we need to decide on a parameter to work with.
+Here we will start to animate along X axis.
+The concept that will fuel the X coordinate movement is a variable that changes constantly.

-In P5JS we have several variables that could be used for this role, in this case we will use **frameCount**.
-FrameCount changes constantly and drives X coordinate.
+In P5JS we have several variables that could be used to accomplish this.
+We will use **frameCount** which constantly changes to drive the X coordinate.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/BkqUfLnum)